Corporate Governance Report and Declaration of Corporate Governance pursuant to sections 289f and 315d of the HGB.

 No conflicts of interest occurred in the past fiscal year.

 Definition relating to the participation of women in executive positions in accordance with sections 76 (4) and 111 (5) of the German Stock Corporation Act (Aktiengesetz).

-RATIONAL AG is a listed company, but is not subject to parity co-determination.
+RATIONAL AG is a listed company, but it is not subject to parity co-determination.
 This means that, under the German Act on Equal Participation of Women and Men in Executive Positions in the Private and the Public Sector, the introduction of a 30% ratio for women in the Supervisory Board of RATIONAL AG is not binding.
-However, the Company’s listing on the stock exchange requires the Company to specify targets for increasing the percentage of women in the Supervisory Board, Executive Board and on the two management levels below the Executive Board as well as to set deadlines for attaining these targets.
+However, the company’s listing on the stock exchange requires the company to specify targets for increasing the percentage of women in the Supervisory Board, Executive Board and on the two management levels below the Executive Board as well as to set deadlines for attaining these targets.

-The Executive Board and Supervisory Board of RATIONAL AG have set themselves the following new targets for the proportion of women in executive positions, thereby meeting their legal obligations:
+The executive Board and Supervisory Board of RATIONAL AG have set themselves the following new targets for the proportion of women in executive positions, thereby meeting their legal obligations:

 - For the Supervisory Board, a target of 0% has been specified for the proportion of women.